A Sacramento Living Trusts Lawyer You Can Trust

 Tips For Choosing A Trustee For Your Living Trust

-The trustee has a great deal of responsibility and is in charge of administering the trust’s payments and bills.
+The successor trustee has a great deal of responsibility and is in charge of administering the trust’s payments and bills.
 Obviously, you should choose someone who you trust immensely.
 It may also make sense to choose a party with few personal ties to you or your family to avoid conflicts of interest during trust administration.

 They’ll need to understand the difficulties and realities of managing assets, as well as deeply care about the responsibility involved.